Gifted and Talented Program

 Multiple Measures

-The student’s profile will be reviewed to determine eligibility for G & T services using Perth Amboy's multiple criteria.
-Multiple measures used in this determination may include, but are not limited to STAR Math, STAR Reading, benchmarks, cognitive test, and teacher input.
+The student’s profile will be reviewed to determine eligibility for Gifted and Talented services using Perth Amboy's multiple criteria.
+Multiple measures used in this determination may include, but are not limited to i-Ready Math, i-Ready Reading, district benchmarks, marking period scores, state assessment data and teacher input.

 Timeline